 Typically, your lawn is going to be a species of one of following grasses: Kentucky Bluegrass, Perennial Ryegrass, or a mix of Fescues.
 These common residential lawns require a lawn height of 3 inches or higher for optimal health.

-Lawn heights of 3 inches may seem long for some homeowners but the added benefit is significant:
+Lawn heights of 3 inches may seem long for some homeowners but the added benefits are significant.

-- Taller grass leads to greater density which in return keeps the soil cooler protecting the grass roots and shades out weed seeds to keep those pesky dandelions from taking root.
+Taller grass leads to greater density which in return keeps the soil cooler protecting the grass roots and shades of weeds seeds to keep those pesky dandelions form taking root.

 This is a quick but very important point.
 If you are mowing your own lawn, you need to make sure your blades are sharp.
 Dull blades will lead to tearing, as opposed to shearing with a sharp blade, which makes a huge difference in the aesthetics of your cut.
 On top of that, tearing creates jagged edges, leading to longer recovery time, creating more opportunities for pests and diseases to invade your manicured haven.
-Lastly, if we haven’t yet convinced you, a clean cut lawn is able to conserve water, reducing irrigation and saving you a few dollars in the process.
+Lastly, if we haven’t yet convinced you, a clean-cut lawn is able to conserve water, reduce irrigation and save you a few dollars in the process.

 Lucky us, we live in Minnesota!
-Therefore, you have to decide when to start and quit mowing the lawn each year.
-Believe it or not, it’s pretty simple… Start mowing your lawn as soon as it starts growing each spring and then continue mowing until it stops growing in the fall (generally around October).
+Therefore, you must decide when to start and quit moving the lawn each year.
+Believe it or not, it’s simple… Start mowing your lawn as soon as it starts growing each spring and then continue mowing until it stops growing in the fall (generally around October).
 There is one tip we recommend to properly “winterize” your lawn: Make sure your final cut remains short as winter arrives.
-You want to maintain a 1 1/2 inch cut all winter long to minimize diseases that occur when grass is too long.
+You want to maintain a 1 ½ inch cut all winter long to minimize diseases that occur when grass is too long.
 Also, longer grass encourages vole (a small rodent) activity, nobody wants voles.

 The last few miscellaneous tips are the following: